kapii04/vivimusic/.github/README.md

 - Fork the Repo :)
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

-Together, we can make **YukkiMusicBot** better!
+Together, we can make **vivimusic** better!
 # 📑 Acknowledgement / Credits

-Special thanks to these amazing projects/people which/who help power Yukki Music Bot:
+Special thanks to these amazing projects/people which/who help power Vivi Music Bot:

 - [Pyrogram](https://github.com/pyrogram/pyrogram)
 - [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls)